desiretech/lompang/README.md

 Lompang SDK
 =======

-This git account contains the API that powers the iOS carpooling app, Lompang.
+This repository contains the API that powers the iOS carpooling app, Lompang.